Marks of a 3Strand Church

 These shared commitments of 3Strand churches are written to describe the basic commitments expected from or pursued by, all healthly churches wishing to participate in the network.
 In addition to these distinctives, we affirm together the Gospel Coalition Confessional Statement as our statement of faith.

-God has created all humans in his own image (Gen 1:27), Thus, all human beings are image-bearers and worthy of dignity and respect.
+God has created all humans in his own image (Gen 1:27), thus, all human beings are image-bearers and worthy of dignity and respect, from the moment of conception.
 God also created them male and female, completely equal in worth and value, yet intentionally distinct in a way designed to complement each other.
 The created distinction between men and women also includes complementary roles and God given responsibilities.
-In the home, husbands are to be servant hearted leaders, imaging Jesus’ care for his bride, the Church (Eph 5:25-33).
+Marriage, created by God, is a vital partnership between a man and woman.
+In the home, husbands are to be servant-hearted leaders, imaging Jesus’ care for his bride, the Church (Eph 5:25-33).
 In the context of the local church, God has ordained that qualified men lead in the church sacrificially giving of themselves as the chief servants of the community.
 Therefore, the role of elder and the activities of biblical instruction for the whole church and the task of exercising authority are areas of service designated for men (1 Tim, 3:2, 1 Tim 2:12-13).